break-free/github-agent/README.md

     agent.run(request)
 ```

-### Tips & Tricks
+# Tips & Tricks
 * When requesting edits be made to a file, be sure to include "once" in the prompt, else it may make several duplicate edits.
 Sometimes thousands.
+Yes you read that correctly -- thousands.
 * If you request the agent to create a pull request on your behalf, you'll very likely need to manually merge and/or close the pull request before proceeding to any future changes.
 [See Current Known Limitations](#current-known-limitations)
 * If, for whatever reason, there is a change in a pull request you DON'T want to be included from `GITHUB_BRANCH` to the `GITHUB_BASE_BRANCH`, you will likely need to manually intervene & revert the change on `GITHUB_BRANCH` before continuing.
 Occasionally deleting a pull request is enough, but usually not because each subsequent edit starts from `GITHUB_BASE_BRANCH`.

-### Current Known Limitations
+# Current Known Limitations
 * The general workflow for any changes the agent attempts seems to be
   - Read a file's contents based on the current state of the `GITHUB_BASE_BRANCH`, which ultimately serves as the merge destination.
 THIS DOES NOT USE COMMIT HASHES, TRULY JUST A READ FROM THE BASE FILE (a la `curl` or `wget`)
-  - Commit any changes to the `GITHUB_BRANCH` based on its original findings of the value of the file(s)
+  - Commit any changes to the `GITHUB_BRANCH` based on its original findings of the value of the file(s) from `GITHUB_BASE_BRANCH`

   This can setup some odd problems, especially if a change is made in the `GITHUB_BRANCH` that doesn't get accepted into the `GITHUB_BASE_BRANCH` because the agent doesn't REALLY have any knowledge of the commit history within its `GITHUB_BRANCH` and will get version conflict errors